-RESOLUTION 2023- 128
+RESOLUTION 2025- 097

-A RESOLUTION UPDATING THE FINANCIAL POLICIES FOR THE BOARD OF COUNTY COMMISSIONERS, PROVIDING AN EFFECTIVE DATE
+A RESOLUTION UPDATING THE FINANCIAL AND ADMINISTRATIVE POLICIES FOR THE BOARD OF COUNTY COMMISSIONERS, PROVIDING AN EFFECTIVE DATE

-WHEREAS, the Board of County Commissioners adopted certain financial policies pursuant to Resolutions 1995-144, 2017-123 and 2022-184 providing the necessary framework for sound financial management practices, careful fiscal planning and healthy long-term financial management of all County resources and activities.
+WHEREAS, the Board of County Commissioners adopted certain financial and administrative policies pursuant to Resolution 2024-142, approved September 18, 2024, providing the necessary framework for sound financial management practices, careful fiscal planning and healthy long-term financial management of all County resources and activities.
 Financial policies provide a comprehensive approach to financial management to the betterment of Nassau County citizens; and

-WHEREAS, Section I Budget Policy, Policy 10, states "Budget policies will be reviewed as part of the annual budget process" and the Board of County Commissioners has determined a need to update the Financial Policies.
+WHEREAS, Section I Budget Policy, Policy 10, states "Budget policies will be reviewed as part of the annual budget process" and the Board of County Commissioners has determined a need to update the Financial and Administrative Policies.

-NOW, THEREFORE, BE IT RESOLVED by the Board of County Commissioners, Nassau County, Florida in regular session duly assembled on the 10th day of July 2023 that the financial policies attached hereto as Exhibit A be effective upon adoption.
+NOW, THEREFORE, BE IT RESOLVED by the Board of County Commissioners, Nassau County, Florida in regular session duly assembled on the 21st_day of May_2025 that the financial policies attached hereto as Exhibit A be effective upon adoption.